 Your Internal Communications strategy won't scale if you end up with a clunky Sharepoint that employees don’t get fully involved with, or an ESN (Enterprise social network) that creates more distraction than efficiency.

 Want to improve your business with a Google intranet?

 We know that an engaged workforce is good for both morale and the bottom line – every Internal Communications expert has their own statistics to prove this.
-Getting employees involved with online interaction is step number one to creating engagement about it.
+Getting employees involved with an Internal Communication tool is step number one to creating engagement about it.
 It is crucial for it to be supported by a well-thought design and easy-to-use interface.
 As some employees might be new to the idea of online collaboration, a user-oriented intranet is also one that contains all documentation at the same location.

 So why exactly would online collaboration through intranet boost employee engagement?
-Since well-thought-out intranets, like Google intranet, provide your staff with the tools to collaborate online, your employees are all on the same page about what the business is going after, which results in:
+Since well-thought-out intranets provide your staff with the tools to collaborate online, your employees are all on the same page about what the business is going after, which results in:

 Employees feeling involved in the process

 Employees engage with content